MicrosoftDocs/power-platform/power-platform/admin/opt-in-early-access-updates.md

 ---
 # Opt in to early access updates

-Microsoft Power Platform and customer engagement apps teams can choose to deliver two [major releases](policies-communications.md#major-release-events) per year (April and October) that offer new capabilities and functionality.
+Microsoft Power Platform and customer engagement apps teams deliver two [major releases](policies-communications.md#major-release-events) per year (April and October) that offer new capabilities and functionality.

-Because the major releases include features that affect the user experience, you can opt in for early access to self-update to the new release, and start testing and validating the new features before they're automatically enabled for your users.
+Each major release includes features that may affect the user experience.
+You may opt in for early access to update to the new release.
+Use the early enrollment period to validate the new functionality.

 > [!TIP]
 > Check out the early access features for Microsoft [Power Platform](/power-platform-release-plan/2021wave1/features-ready-early-access) and [Dynamics 365](/dynamics365-release-plan/2021wave1/features-ready-early-access) to know the features that will roll out to the users automatically when you opt in for an update.

 ## Early access availability

-You may opt-in to the early access period approximately two months before general availability of each wave release in your region.
+Opt in to the early access period begins approximately two months before general availability of each wave release in your region.

 Release Wave 1:
 - Early Access: First Monday of February